 For me, it was the kindest thing I could do.
 All that unresolved hurt from my relationship with my mother had been bleeding into my own mothering—out onto my own children.
 Even my kids were suffering because of her.
-And for me that was it.
-I had to let go for all of our sakes.
-Now is my time to focus on healing and accepting things as they are not as I want them to be.
+And for me, that was the final straw.
+I had to let go of her for all of our sakes.
+Now it’s time to focus on healing and accepting things as they are, not thinking what I want them to be.

 Letting go doesn’t mean forgetting, it just means we stop carrying the energy of the past into the present.~ Yung Pueblo

 Every Mother’s Day it gets a little easier.
 I just take it one day, one month, one year at a time.
 I brace myself against all the glowing Mother’s Day ads and laugh off the guilt that comes along with those proclamations of how you should treat your mom.
 Truly, I do wish there was a mom in my life I could show appreciation to and shower with love and gifts, but there’s not.